 It is our mission to bring the rich tradition and culture of the Berber people into the western living spaces.

-Atlas Weavers shares this artistic abstract meaning with the world, helping to preserve the Berber heritage and ancient weaving skills.
+Atlas Weavers shares this artistic abstract meaning with the world, helping to preserve heritage and ancient weaving skills.
 Creating jobs and supporting the development of thriving artisan weaving communities by protecting the environment in which they live and work allows our families to flourish in the future.

 Atlas Weavers is a fair trade project.

 We offer various designs and sizes in our online shop and custom orders with bespoke designs to any dimension.
 We work closely with interior designers and rug retailers to ensure optimum quality and customer service.